nadavhalahmi/SD_EX0/README.md

 TorrentList - reperesents a list of TorrentElement

 ### Testing Summary
-COMPLETE.
+Parser and CourseTorrent were tested in a few cases, based on two torrents, one with announce and one with announce-list of two urls.

 ### Difficulties
 Mockk and Gradle where technically hard to use.
 Changed to this line in gradle-wrapper.properties: distributionUrl=https\://services.gradle.org/distributions/gradle-6.3-all.zip

 ### Feedback
-It email feedback was good, but it would be better if we wont need to use it.
+The email feedback was good, but it would be better if we wont need to use it.
 It wasnt very clear where we should write code.